 Based on the above facts, the connection of the cultural root of each site within the same cultural phase will be difficult to identify because the form of culture can differ.
-Therefore the aspects of Hoabinh cultural item can differ from one site to the other.
-As for the aspects of cultural items among different cultural phase, they are more difficult to identify.
+Therefore the aspects of Hoabinhian cultural item can differ from one site to the other.
+As for

+Comment [RbD4]: This is wrong, not yet Austronesian in Thailand the aspects of cultural items among different cultural phase, they are more difficult to identify.
 For this reason, similar aspects of cultural items from different cultural phases can be considered a result of mixture, such as flexed burial, polished short axe, and subsistence.

-That there were contacts among bearers of different cultures is also proposed by Bellwood (2000:289), who states that the bearers of Post Holocene prehistoric culture in South Sulawesi were Toaleans from Australomelanesoid race, which cultural remains are assumed to be in the topmost layer that dates back from around 4,000 years ago and used Maros topmost layer that dates back from around 4,000 years ago and used Maros points.
-It assumed that they lived side to side with the Austronesian speakers, who were agriculturalists.
-In line with it, Heekern (1972) presumed that the topmost layers in Maros and Pangkep - which artifacts include pottery fragments, serrated and winged arrow heads, and bone points - were Toaleans.
+That there were contacts among bearers of different cultures is also proposed by Bellwood (2000: 289), who states that the bearers of Post Holocene prehistoric culture in South Sulawesi were Toaleans from Australomelanesoid race, which cultural remains are assumed to be in the topmost layer that dates back from around 4000 years ago and used Maros points.
+It assumed that they lived side to side with the Austronesian speakers, who were agriculturalists.In line with it, Heekern (1972) presumed that the topmost layers in Maros and Pangkep - which artifacts include pottery fragments, serrated and winged arrow heads, and bone points - were Toaleans.
 The arrow heads and bone points are Toalean elements (pre-Austronesian), while pottery is an Austronesian element.
-Hence it is thought that there were a mixture of two cultures or two groups from different races lived together in Maros Pangkep area. lived together in Maros-Pangkep area.
+Hence it is thought that there were a mixture of two cultures or two groups from different races lived together in Maros-Pangkep area.